 Many of our families say that working with a college counselor helps maintain family relationships and decreases stress.

-The first step is having a quick “get-to-know-you” call with a member of our college counseling team.
+The first step is finding out more.
+Give a member of our team a call to schedule an information session.
 Here are just a few of the questions your student might hear:

 • What activities are you involved in?